 A 1.5 cm laceration in the skin of the back on the left side that is fresh, has sharp edge and gape.
 It is horizontally orientated and its medial and is about 2 cm lateral to the midline and opposite the spinous process of T7 (7th thoracic vertebrae found in the middle of the chest).

 Skeletal and Muscular Systems: There is a 1.5 cm oblique cut in the bony portion of the 5th rib anteriorly on the left corresponding somewhat to the skin lacerations over it.
 There are no other bony lesions - and fractures are looked for.
 The lacerations of skeletal and muscle have been mentioned under specific areas.

-Apart from a 4 cm gaping laceration to Cheri Jo Bates' right upper arm, every single laceration described in the autopsy is 2 cm or less, more reminiscent of slashing type injuries in a dynamic and uncontrolled struggle (or torturing).
+Apart from a 4 cm gaping laceration to Cheri Jo Bates' right upper arm and "two somewhat abraded" lacerations to her left forearm, every single laceration described in the autopsy is 2 cm or less, indicating that the knife didn't necessarily enter and exit the body on a linear trajectory (because of Cheri's dynamic struggle for life).
+But the size of the wounds are consistent with a half-inch blade: 1.5 cm = 0.59 inches).
 The vast majority of the wounds were to the hands, fingers, neck and face.
 It could be suggestive of a killer who began his assault striking at her breasts or heart, before switching focus to her head region, and culminating the attack by inflicting multiple lacerations to her neck region which resulted in the severing of her right carotid artery and both superficial jugular veins.